Pioneering the Future of Cultural Diversity

 Professor, Institute for Advanced Studies on Asia

-Through my six years' experience of directing the "Information, Technology, and Society in Asia" Course in the Graduate School of Interdisciplinary Information Studies, I have become keenly aware of how few Japanese students take courses offered in English and how shy and quiet they are in such situations.
+Through my experience of directing the "Information, Technology, and Society in Asia" Course in the Graduate School of Interdisciplinary Information Studies, I have become keenly aware of how few Japanese students take courses offered in English and how shy and quiet they are in such situations.
 Through this program I want to concentrate on nurturing students who have the ability to alter this situation.
-Using the experience of running a range of other education programs, I hope to create hard-working and resilient University of Tokyo students through the collaboration of many education-related partners and businesspersons in Asia.
+Using the experience of running a range of other education programs, I hope to create University of Tokyo students with communication skills and leadership through the collaboration of many education-related partners and businesspersons in Asia.